rozelie/pyretrosheet/README.md

 # pyretrosheet

+> `pyretrosheet` is under active development and a formal release has not yet been made (but hopefully will be soon!).`

 Load, analyze, and enrich [retrosheet.org](https://www.retrosheet.org) MLB data.

 Retrosheet provides play-by-play and other miscellaneous MLB data (at the time of writing, includes all play-by-play